 The typical symptoms of depression and mania occur in children and teens, but they may look different.
 For instance, a manic child may act overly silly or exhibit behaviors that are not normal for them.
 Manic or depressive episodes can cause temper tantrums in children or unusual outbursts in teens.
 During a depression, children and teens may complain about physical pains that have no obvious cause, especially stomachaches.
 Teens struggling with bipolar symptoms may begin experimenting with drugs or alcohol.

 Getting a diagnosis is a crucial first step, and for many people with this serious condition a stay in a residential facility can help initiate a long-term treatment plan.
 Treatment includes therapy, medication, social support, and self-care.
-With early, intensive treatment, followed by a commitment to ongoing care, the prognosis for someone diagnosed with bipolar disorder is positive and hopeful.
+With early, intensive residential treatment for bipolar disorder, followed by a commitment to ongoing care, the prognosis for someone diagnosed with bipolar disorder is positive and hopeful.